 Tips for defensible space

-Number 7.
-Keep rain gutters clear by removing dead leaves and pine needles
+7. Keep rain gutters clear by removing dead leaves and pine needles.

-Number 8.
-Move flammable materials away from your home, such as wood piles or propane tanks
+8. Move flammable materials away from your home, such as wood piles or propane tanks.

-Number Twelve.
-Only plan low-growing shrubs or trees near power distribution lines.
+12. Only plant low-growing shrubs or trees near power distribution lines.